shevav/EVDS/README.md

 --------------------------------------------------------------------------------
 These are the features that are yet to be implemented in the core EVDS library or
 addons:
+- Find some interesting people to discuss various function names and variable names with to finalize the API before first release.
 - Support for interpolation of data tables based on interpolation equation.
 This should make it much easier to specify things like material parameters as a function of many variables.